szilard/ml-algos-perf/README.md

 or the results of many Kaggle competitions.
 These algorithms are random forests, gradient boosting machine, support vector machines and deep learning neural networks - and furthermore, combining them into ensembles provides usually some additional increase in accuracy.
+The goal of this project is to understand the performance characteristics of these methods.

 This repo/research will start with 2 main tasks: